Extensions of Motives and the Fundamental Group: Abstract

 \section{Abstract}

-In this paper we construct extensions of the mixed Hodge structure on the fundamental group of a smooth projective pointed curve which correspond to the regulators of certain motivic cohomology cycles on the self product of the curve constructed by Bloch and Beilinson.
+In this paper we construct extensions of mixed Hodge structure coming from the mixed Hodge structure on the graded quotients of the group ring of the Fundamental group of a smooth projective pointed curve which correspond to the regulators of certain motivic cohomology cycles on the Jacobian of the curve essentially constructed by Bloch and Beilinson.
 This leads to a new iterated integral expression for the regulator.
 This is a generalisation of a theorem of Colombo \cite{colo} where she constructed the extension corresponding to Collino's cycles in the Jacobian of a hyperelliptic curve.